Vikanen/Xiaom/README.md

-# Xiaomi Mi A2 Camera for Android Pie
+# Xiaomi Mi A2 Camera
-Magisk flashable of Xiaomi Mi A2's Camera app for all Pie GSIs.
+Magisk flashable of Xiaomi Mi A2's Camera app for all custom ROMs/GSIs.

 ## Compatibility
 Tested working on Mi A1 Pie GSI.

-## Bugs
-- Front portraits (doesn't blur BG)
-- Switching between modes causes FC
-- AI unable to recognize scenes
-- FP shutter not working

 ## Changelog
-### PIE SPECIFIC VERSION (INSTALL VIA TWRP)
+# v6
+- Reverted changes made in v4 and v5 to lessen force close issues.
+- Fixes AR Stickers compatibility

 # v5
 - Camera optimizations for Mi A1